Affirmations for kids are a powerful way to help children develop a mindset of positivity and success. Here’s how to get started:

 I am creative.

 I am loved and am loveable.

 Don’t have time to make your own affirmations?
-Check out these printable affirmation cards specifically for kids.
+Check out these printable affirmation cards designed specifically for kids.
 Simply print them out (I prefer heavy stock paper), cut, and you’ll have 101+ cards to share with your kids.
 The printable package also includes a few blank cards to allow you to write affirmations specifically for your child.
-(Click the image below to see the cards)
+(Click the image below to see the cards).

 Our kids are always listening

 I’ll be honest.
 There are some days that my oldest, now 4-years-old, doesn’t want to do affirmations.
 And that’s okay.
 I’ll still do them anyway, because I know she’s always listening…even when she pretends she isn’t.

 But I know the affirmations are having an impact on her.
 She doesn’t get nearly as frustrated anymore.
 Sometimes I’ll even hear her say, “I can do it.
 I just need to practice,” as she’s working on a puzzle, or tracing letters, or zipping up her coat, or something that can otherwise lead to a whole lot of frustration.

 She even encourages her 1-year-old brother now too: He once got upset when he knocked down his tower of blocks and I caught her saying to him, “It’s okay brother.
 We can just build it again!”

 Liz SanFilippo Hall is a work-at-home mama who runs on caffeine and Reese’s peanut butter cups.
 While her two kids sleep (or, when she steals a minute or two for herself), she blogs about parenting and the work-at-home life on Oops and Daises, writes her soon-to-be children’s books, and helps other mamas feel beautiful and confident through her online makeup and skincare business.